Take a 1-min quiz to get a Personal Meal Plan Male Female

 • White mushrooms

-These are often seasonal, and some of them may not be available geographically, but fruits, nuts, and seeds are also an important part of a well-balanced ancestral diet.
-The fructose from whole fruit is healthy and may be a great option for those who have a sweet tooth.
-The type of fruits that you may consume varies regionally.
+These are often seasonal, and some of them may not be available to you geographically, but fruits, nuts, and seeds are also an important part of a well-balanced ancestral diet.
+The fructose from whole fruit is healthy and can be a great option for someone with a sweet tooth.
+The type of fruits you may consume will vary regionally.
 You can do some research to find out which fruits, nuts, and seeds your direct ancestors ate or just consume in moderate amounts.
-These are the following:
+They include the following:

 • Peanuts